Dan Boyle (ice hockey): International play

 Boyle made his international debut with Canada at the 2005 World Championships in Austria during the 2004–05 NHL lockout.
 He contributed three assists in nine games as part of a silver medal-winning effort by Canada; they were defeated 3–0 in the gold medal game by the Czech Republic.
 The next year, Boyle was named as a reserve in light of injuries to Scott Niedermayer and Ed Jovanovski for Team Canada at the 2006 Winter Olympics in Turin.
 He did not appear in a game, however, as Team Canada was kept off the podium.

 On December 30, 2009, team Canada general manager Steve Yzerman named Boyle to the 2010 Winter Olympic team as a full member.
 On February 28, 2010, the team defeated the United States to win Canada's eighth gold medal in Olympic men's hockey.

 Personal life

-Boyle and his now ex wife Amber have two daughters together.
-The family resides in Los Gatos, California.
-Boyle now lives with media personality and hockey reporter Tara Slone.
+Boyle has two daughters. and is in a relationship with broadcaster Tara Slone.

 Growing up, Boyle attended French-speaking École élémentaire Sainte-Anne and École secondaire publique De La Salle in Ottawa.
+As a child he was a fan of the Philadelphia Flyers, though his family cheered for the Montreal Canadiens.

 During Game 1 of the 2004 Stanley Cup Finals with the Tampa Bay Lightning against the Calgary Flames, an electrical fire broke out in his Florida home, causing an estimated $300,000 worth of damage.